rticommunity/rticonnextdds-connector-cs/README.md

 ### Threading model

-The *Connector* Native API do not yet implement any mechanism for thread safety.
+The *Connector* Native and C# APIs do not yet implement any mechanism for thread safety.

 ## Documentation